Best of the Super Juniors: 2001

 The 2001 Best of the Super Juniors was a two-block, 12-man tournament held from May 18 to June 4.
 With his victory, Jushin Thunder Liger became both the first person to win the tournament three times and the first to not lose a single match during the tournament.
-For unclear reasons, Liger did not receive a championship match as a reward for his victory.
+For unclear reasons, Liger did not receive a championship match as a reward for his victory (possibly due to his concentration on heavyweight exploits, like that year's G1 Climax and G1 Tag League).